JackDallas/Premiumizearr/README.md

 `DownloadsDirectory` Path for Premiumizearr to download media files to, that the Arr's watch for new media

+`UnzipDirectory` Path for Premiumizearr to use to temporarily unzip downloads before moving, leave blank and a path in temp will me made

 `bindIP` IP the web server binds to

 `bindPort` Port the web server binds to